FXIhub/condor/doc/source/install.rst

      python setup.py install
      cd ..

-   .. note:: When you update Condor to the latest commit including all submodules use the following commands:
+   .. note:: When you want to update Condor to the latest commit (including all submodules) use the following commands:

    .. code-block:: none